cmach100/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm Data Analyst with Master of Public Health in Epidemiology and Biostatistics.
 I translate large datasets into useful insights for decision making.
 I use R, Python, Stata, SQL Server and Excel (if I have to!).
-With a knack for learning new programming languages, I'm currently teaching myself JavaScript data visualisation library D3.js and exploring machine learning.
+When I'm not working, I can be found teaching myself JavaScript data visualisation library D3.js and exploring machine learning and/or at a cafe somewhere in Melbourne.